 Thus both the Moabites and the Ammonites, the Bible proposed, were the result of acts of incest between Lot and his daughters.

 Bible reference Genesis 19:30-38

-At a young age she married the crown prince of Judah, Jehoram, who ruled as king of Judah for eight years before he died at the age of forty – comparatively young, even for those times.
+At a young age she married the crown prince of Judah, Jehoram.
+He ruled as king of Judah for eight years before he died at the age of forty – comparatively young, even for those times.
 He had a turbulent reign, mostly spent on the battlefield.

 The top woman in a kingdom was not the king’s wife – wives went in and out of favour.
 It was the Queen Mother, who acted as counsellor to her son and was often the only person he could trust.

 Unfortunately for Athaliah, her son reigned for only one year before he was murdered by Jehu, who had already killed all of the royal family of Israel, including Jezebel.

 Why she should do this is not clear.
 She was bound to face violent opposition.
-The only credible explanation is that every one of her male children and grandchildren were already dead, and she did not want to die with them.
+The only credible explanation is that every one of her male children and grandchildren were already dead, murdered in an attempted coup, and she did not want to die with them.

 It’s possible that the boys were killed by Jehu’s followers, and that Athaliah managed to save herself but was later blamed for the carnage.